Import multiple csv text files into a SQL Server table with an SSIS dynamic loop.

 Use the variable created before so that at each passage in the loop, the file name is dynamic.

-4. Configure the Foreach File SSIS loop container
+Step 4: Configure the SSIS Foreach File Loop container

 Then double-click on the Foreach Loop Container sequence.
 In the Collection tab :